on Friday, May 6, 2022

 Kitten season exists because there are a lot of male and female cats in the community that are not spayed or neutered.
-Spaying/neutering cats helps control the pet population and would bring down the numbers of kittens we see each spring.
-On average, a female cat’s gestation period for a litter of kittens is around 63 days.
-If you do the math, one female cat can have about 32 kittens in a 16 month period.
-Now think about 10 cats each having 32 kittens, that's 320 kittens in just a little over a year, and that’s a lot of meows!
+Spaying/neutering cats helps control the pet population and would reduce the numbers of kittens that arrive at the ARL every spring through fall.
+A mother cat can give birth to 2-3 litters each year, with 1-8 kittens per litter.
+That means one female cat may give birth to 32 kittens in a 16-month period.
+Now think about 10 cats each having 32 kittens.
+That's 320 kittens in a little over a year, and that’s a lot of meows!

-How does it effect us at the ARL?
+How does it affect us at the ARL?

 What should I do if I find an orphaned kitten?

-- SPAY/NEUTER: One of the best ways to help is by spaying and neutering cats in their home and neighborhood to help with the pet population.
-The ARL offers low-cost spay/neuter programs for those who qualify, and that includes programs for owned cats and community cats, click here to learn more about these programs.
+- SPAY/NEUTER: One of the best ways to help is by spaying and neutering.
+The ARL offers low-cost spay/neuter programs for those who qualify, and that includes programs for owned cats and community cats.
+Learn more about these programs here.

 - FOSTER: Have a little extra room in your house to care for some kittens and/or moms with kittens?
 That's excellent - we rely on people like you!
-Click here to learn how to get started as a foster home - you won't regret it!
+Learn how to start changing lives as a foster home here!

-- DONATIONS: We are always in need of items to care for these kittens, here are a few items we are in need of.
-These items can be purchased from our Amazon Wishlist and can be shipped directly to ARL Main.
+- DONATE: We are always in need of items to care for these kittens.
+You can find all of our most-needed items on our Fetch List.
+You can also purchase items from our Amazon Wish List and Chewy Wish List and they'll be shipped directly to the ARL - so easy!